JanZrimec/DNA_strand_pairing_BorS/README.md

 ## Usage

-Input is a character array of sequences for pairing and gap parameter (value around 1).
+Input is a character array of sequences for pairing *seq and gap parameter *gap (value around 1).

 ```[output,data] = function_multi_pairing(seq,gap)```